erikreedstrom/MVReact/README.md

 A **Reducer** is used to maintain data bindings (unidirectional) with the view.
 When the reducer updates state, the view updates accordingly.
 It is triggered through a `dispatch` call invoked by the **Controller**.

+> **A note on State Management**
+>
+> State management follows the same design principles as Redux, MobX (react-lite), Unstated (next), _et al_.
+> It does so, however, without the use of an external library, instead relying on React's `useReducer` hook.
+>
+> Although the view model architecture currently uses the native reducer, there is nothing that dictates it must
+> do so.
+The only necessity is that the view controller is able to inform React that state has changed; how it
+> accomplishes this is very flexible.

 ### Service